mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 If you want a viable alternative to Mac or Windoze, one stable moveable panel should suffice.

-The default applets/desklets/extensions set installed with Cinnamon stable offer a productive computing experience.

 Note, I make Cinnamenu an applet in the OS system /usr/share/cinnamon/applets folder as opposed to an applet in the users home hidden folders - where it might otherwise get "accidentally while I was chowing down on a pizza" deleted.

 Should work on most distros as there really isn't much to it.
 Relies on the gnome functions that lets you call a per user login script from a .desktop file in /etc/xdg/autostart, the gschema override function, and dbus-monitor to detect app calls that change state of things, and respond with (dconf write, etc ) from script if required.